iW90/iW90/README.md

 ### About me:

 I have started in the programming world in January 2022 and my current goal is to become a fullstack web developer.
-In the future I also intend to learn about mobile app development.
+In the future I also intend to learn about mobile app development, cybersecurity and others.

 [![Linkedin](./linkedin.svg)](https://www.linkedin.com/in/ingridwagner/)